ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 docker build -f docker-python-tools -t ibmcase/python .
 ```

-To use this python environment you can use the script: `startPythonEnv` or
+To use this python environment you can use the script: `startPythonEnv` or the following command:

 ```
 docker run -v $(pwd):/home -ti ibmcase/python bash